 - Username: <U-M email address>

 - Password: <UMICH password>

 You should now be connected to the WiFi network.

-- You must have root privileges on your computer to successfully complete these steps.
+- Root privileges are required to complete these steps.

-- Click the IPv4 Settings tab, and make sure Method is set to Automatic (DHCP).
-Click Apply, then Close in the Edit Connections window.
+- Click the IPv4 tab and verify that IPv4 Method is set to Automatic (DHCP).

 - Change CA certificate to the InCommon certificate.